1885 E Pender St rezoning application

 I'm fully in support of this, we need more social housing.
 I just wish that it was allowed on the West Side of Vancouver.

-green_grass asked over 3 years ago
+green_grass asked almost 4 years ago

 Thank you for your comment and expressed desire regarding social housing across the City.
 Social housing is permitted across the entire City in Community Vision and Community Plan areas.